mdb-srapp/mtools/.github/CONTRIBUTING.md

-Contributions to mtools are very welcome.
-Please check if the particular bug / issue has already been reported on the [mtools issues](https://github.com/rueckstiess/mtools/issues?state=open) page and create a new issue if it doesn't exist yet.
+Contributions to mlaunch are very welcome.
+Please check if the particular bug / issue has already been reported on the [mtools issues](https://github.com/mongodb/mlaunch/issues?state=open) page and create a new issue if it doesn't exist yet.

 ### Development Installation